ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

    [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-   Click the "Browser ITEM INVENTORY" will load the list of items:
+   Click the "Browse Item Catalog" will load the list of items:

   ![BlueCompute List](static/imgs/bluecompute_web_home.png?raw=true)

-  Click on one of the items will bring you to the detail page:

   ![BlueCompute Detail](static/imgs/bluemix_25.png?raw=true)

+  Click on one of the items will bring you to the detail page.

-Feel free to play around and explore the mobile inventory application.
+Feel free to play around and explore the Web application.

 ## Deploy the application to Bluemix hosting:
 ### Deploy using Bluemix DevOps Continuous Delivery Toolchain